-A key governance instrument for the Trust's investments has been the implementation of a Board- approved Asset Allocation Policy and Investment Guidelines.
-The Trust will continue to monitor the implementation of the Investment Guidelines and Asset Allocation Policy approved in September 2019 by the Board of Trustees to ensure its targets are fully achieved.
+A key governance instrument for the Trust's investments has been the implementation of the Boardapproved Asset Allocation Policy and Investment Guidelines.
+The Trust will continue to monitor the implementation of the Investment Guidelines and Asset Allocation Policy approved in September 2019 by the Board of Trustees and endorsed by the regulator, National Pensions Regulatory Authority (NPRA) to ensure its targets are fully achieved.